-This poisoning happened during a cross-country regional reconnaissance with Jennifer Burns, in which we drove from Minnesota through South Dakota, Wyoming, Montana, Idaho, Washington, Oregon, and finally home to Reno, NV.
+This poisoning happened during a cross-country regional reconnaissance from Minnesota through South Dakota, Wyoming, Montana, Idaho, Washington, Oregon, and finally home to Reno, NV.

 The purpose of this trip was to spot likely areas for sustainable communities capable of surviving the coming Planet X flyby and to be prepared give those who attend my Relocation Webinars, boots-on-the-ground insights.

-When we visited Yellowstone National Park five days later, we found that this was also a favorite spot for “newly-weds and nearly-deads.”
+During a visit to Yellowstone National Park five days later, I found that this was also a favorite spot for “newly-weds and nearly-deads.”
 I noted this with a bit of chagrin, but the morning after my visit to Yellowstone I realized that given their relative age and health, “nearly-deads” are geoengineering “canaries in the coal mine.”

 While visiting various sites in Yellowstone I noticed a profound shift in how the “nearly deads” were moving and behaving at Yellowstone compared to what I’d seen at Mount Rushmore.